lk0103/ROCF_score_classification/README.md

 # Automated ROCF Assessment System

 An AI‑powered tool for automating the scoring of the Rey–Osterrieth Complex Figure (ROCF) neuropsychological test using computer vision and machine learning techniques.

+More information on web page dedicated to this Master's thesis: https://davinci.fmph.uniba.sk/~korbelova19/masters_thesis/masters_thesis_ROCF.html

 ## 📋 Project Overview